 Frequently, loss of volume and droopiness are both present and a patient may elect to have an augmentation and a lift at the same time.
 While this procedure is more complicated, it can accomplish a significant amount of rejuvenation in one step.
 This is one of the more unpredictable procedures in plastic surgery due to the fact that implants can settle postoperatively and skin usually stretches some also.
 Surgical revisions are commonly needed to obtain a very good result.
 Depending on an individual patient's breasts, it is sometimes wiser to perform these procedures in a staged manner, doing a lift first followed by an augmentation in two to three months.

 Following pregnancy, some women have breasts that are too large and need a breast reduction.
 The primary purpose of a breast reduction is to make a woman's breasts smaller.
 In doing so, most techniques also lift the breast while elevating and reducing the size of the areola.
 Contrary to what most patients think, the nipple and areola are almost always left attached to the breast so sensation can be preserved as well as the ability to breast-feed.
 How much smaller a breast gets depends on the wishes of the patient as well as their overall size.
-As a general rule, for a breast reduction to be paid for by a health insurance company, about 500 grams need to be removed per breast.
-In rough volume terms, this is about 16 ounces, which is a substantial amount in most women.
-Since so much mass is removed, many women experience improvement in symptoms related to large breasts such as back, neck, and shoulder pain.
+Many women experience improvement in symptoms related to large breasts such as back, neck, and shoulder pain.
 Likewise, athletic activities are easier and clothing can fit better.

 Breast reductions almost uniformly require incisions around the areola and down the front of the breast; frequently, there is also an incision in the fold underneath the breast, which is known as the "anchor" incision.